tfabris/BlueGigaEmpeg/README.md

 on your screen.
 You will also see all commands that the Arduino sends to the Bluetooth chip automatically, and see all of the chip's responses to them.

-You may also type certain specific commands to the empeg serial port to control the empeg.
+You may also type certain specific commands to the serial port to control the empeg.
 Type a single character followed by pressing the Enter key.
 The following commands are supported:
 - "N"   - Next track.
 - "P"   - Previous track.
 - "C"   - Play (think "continue").